dominatordq/iProtektFileTransfer/README.md

 # iProtekt - Operator File Transfer README

+The Operator File Transfer Protocol will involve sending transactional betting data to iProtekt.
+There are two types of betting data required: historical data and realtime data.
+Each of these will be transferred via SFTP as a CSV file.
+The transfer of this data should follow these steps:
+  1. Transfer of the historical data (all betting data that occurred over the previous YEAR)
+  2. Transfer of the realtime data (all betting data that occurred on the current DAY) The realtime data will be sent once per day after the historical data is sent.

 ## Prerequisites
 - A way to export a table or set of data to a CSV file (see **CSV File Format** section below for information on the columns and data types you will need to provide, along with the order these columns need to be in).
 - An SFTP client application or command line tool (e.g. WinSCP, Cyberduck, PuTTY PSFTP, OpenSSH, etc.).